jinglinstella/fatear/README.md

 # Fat Ear
-A social network web app that allows music fans to join the network and to review, recommend, and rate music.
+A social network web app that allows music fans to join the network and review, recommend, and rate music.
 Users can also “friend” and “follow” other users, which allows them to share reviews and recommendations with others.
 # Features
 - [x] Register new user